G7 warns Russia of 'massive' consequences if Ukraine invaded

 In the U.S., reporters asked President Joe Biden on Saturday about the possibility of sending combat troops to Ukraine, and he said that idea was never considered.
 “Are you ready to send American troops into war and go into Ukraine to fight Russians on the battlefield?” he said.

-Biden said he has made it clear to Putin that in the event of an invasion, “the economic consequences for his economy are going to be devastating.
+Biden, who spoke to Russian President Vladimir Putin on a video call last week, said he had made clear that in the event of an invasion, “the economic consequences for his economy are going to be devastating.
 Devastating.”

-China’s muscle-flexing in the Indo-Pacific region and the ailing Iran nuclear deal were also on the agenda for the weekend meeting at the dockside Museum of Liverpool.
+Germany plans on getting gas from Russia soon through the contentious Nord Stream 2 pipeline, which bypasses Ukraine — though Blinken said it was hard to see the pipeline becoming operational “if Russia has renewed its aggression on Ukraine, if it takes renewed action.”

-Getting a unified response from the G-7, a group of countries with disparate interests, has often proved tough.
+“So I think President Putin has to factor that in, too, as he’s thinking about what he’s going to do next,” he said.

 G-7 nations are also increasingly concerned about China’s growing economic and technological dominance, especially in developing countries.
 The G-7 has launched a “Build Back Better World” initiative to offer developing nations funding for big infrastructure projects as an alternative to money from China that, the West argues, often comes with strings attached.